SIGGgames/PacoMonkey/project_ideas.md

   - <u>Species/Appearance</u>: Langur de François, young, small and cute, with a little pink bow on top.
   - <u>Location</u>: tropical
   - <u>Abilities</u>: provides information
-  - <u>Story</u>: After Pacomonkey's visit to the leader, (name to be determined) will feel sorry for him because she knows that the leader is lying.
-There is no diamonds.
-If Pacomonkey interacts with her, she will tell him something like "there's no diamonds in this land, he only tells you that so you won't leave this place" and will encourage him to fight for his freedom.
+  - <u>Story</u>: After Pacomonkey's visit to the leader, (TBD), Langur's subordinate, will feel sorry for him because she knows that the leader is lying.
+There are no diamonds.
+If Pacomonkey interacts with her, she will reveal the truth and will encourage him to fight for everyone's freedom.

-#### FOREST BIOME:
 - **(name to be determined)**
   - <u>Role</u>: -
   - <u>Species/Appearance</u>: -